-Classic desktop apps Desktop apps are applications that are displayed on a desktop with a program thumbnail.
+Classic Desktop apps are applications that are displayed thumbnails are bigger than the standard tiles. apps Desktop apps are applications that are displayed on a desktop with a program thumbnail.
 The app thumbnails are bigger than the standard tiles.
 The classic "Power Recover" desktop app launches the system recovery program.
-Microsoft Office.
-The classic "Microsoft Office" desktop app launches the Microsoft Office program.
+Microsoft Office The classic "Microsoft Office" desktop app launches the Microsoft Office program.